PsychVault

 None of this means every session should be a gaming session, or that games replace therapeutic skill.
 The game is not a shortcut around clinical formulation.
 But when a young person walks into your room and the thing they most want to do is play Minecraft with you, that is not automatically avoidance.
 It may be the most direct route into the work.

-Face-to-face: the therapy room setup
+Face-to-face gaming in the therapy room

 The simplest version is a Nintendo Switch connected to a television in the therapy room.
 A big screen matters.
 It makes the game visible, shared, and part of the relational space rather than something private happening on a small device.
 The therapist can sit alongside the young person, controller in hand, and play together.